orlambda/RegionPy/README.md

 ### Scope
 #### Current features
 - A Python program which generates a RenPy script to represent a 2D or 3D region with a given name and given dimensions, with a RenPy label correspending to each cell of the region's grid (e.g. "Room_X1_Y5_Z1").
-- A Person/Being Python class (name TBC) for both PCs and NPCs which stores that person's location, and allows them to move, jumping them to the relevant scene according to location.
+- A Unit Python class for both PCs and NPCs which stores the unit's location, and allows them to move, jumping them to the relevant scene according to location.
 - A map image that can be shown and hidden with the "M" key during certain stages of the game (e.g. only within a particular region or if the player has found a map).
 - Allow movement between cells using IJKL keys.